2nd Lt. Harvey Aaron Jennings

 2nd Lt.
 Harvey A. Jennings was born on June 1, 1913, to Sanford E. Jennings & Carrie Belle Wordell-Jennings.
 With his brother, he grew up at 175 Jefferson Pike in Union, Ohio.
 It is known he attended college for two years.
 In 1940, he was living at 1356 Summit Street in Columbus, Ohio, with his parents, and working as a general contractor.

-Before traveling west by train, the battalion was issued M3 tanks.
-To get enough tanks for the battalion, the Army took them from other tank companies.
-It was also at this time, that many of the members of the battalion were given leaves home to say their goodbyes.
+Before traveling west by train, the battalion was issued M3 tanks which came from the 753rd Tank Battalion.
+It was also at this time, that many of the members of the battalion were given leaves home to say their goodbyes to family and friends.

 Arriving in San Francisco, the battalion was ferried to Angel Island.
 On the island, they were given physicals and inoculated for duty in the Philippines.
 Anyone who did not pass the physical, remained behind.
 Once “healthy” they were scheduled to rejoin the battalion later.